alex-paterson/mongoose-property-sync/README.md

 **modelToUpdate**: String which is passed to `mongoose.model` to get model to update.

-**keyMap**: Object for which key/value pair is used to find objects in the target collection to update.
+**keyMap**: Object with which each key/value pair is used to find objects in the target collection to update.

-**propertyMap**: Object for which key/value pair is used to update properties in the target collection.
+**propertyMap**: Object with which each key/value pair is used to update properties in the target collection.

 **errorHandler**: Function called if update fails.